-- 03. Nutritional Information or nutritional facts per 100 g or 100ml is not applicable. - 04.
-The amount of any other nutrient for which a nutrition or health claim is made: - When a health claim is made the amount of the nutrient for which the claim is made is required to be listed.
-When the claim relates to the type of fatty acid, the amount of saturated fatty acid, monounsaturated fatty acid and polyunsaturated fatty acid, trans fats in (g) and cholesterol in (mg) are to be declared. - 05.
+- 5. The amount of any other nutrient for which a nutrition or health claim is made: - a.
+When a health claim is made the amount of the nutrient for which the claim is made is required to be listed.
+When the claim relates to the type of fatty acid, the amount of saturated fatty acid, monounsaturated fatty acid and polyunsaturated fatty acid, trans fats in (g) and cholesterol in (mg) are to be declared. - 6.
 For vitamins and minerals the amount shall be declared in metric units (gram or milligram or microgram).
 This is provided in the Table on RDA above.